bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 - **Johnricky Espinosa** – je655
 ---

+## Who is the customer?

+In 2024, the eServices Fitness market in the UK saw 15.61 million users for apps.
+(Statistia)

+This section will detail the categories of users that we are targeting.

+CITY WALK is designed for:

+Young adults (18-35) who enjoy interactive, gamified experiences and need motivation to stay active.

+Casual fitness enthusiasts (35-50) seeking additional encouragement to maintain a regular walking routine.

+Users who struggle with motivation, goal-setting, or engagement in traditional fitness apps.

+The ideal customer for CITY WALK should be able to identify themselves quickly and determine if the app is relevant to their needs.
+The app is designed to be accessible to a wide range of users who want to stay active and enjoy casual social competition.

+## Young Adults (18-25)

+Lifestyle and Motivation: Users in this age bracket are often juggling busy schedules such as university timetables or careers, CITY WALK can be incorporated into this lifestyle as a user moves about during their day.The gamification also keeps the concept fresh and applicable for consistent daily use.

+Why They Need CITY WALK: The app’s built-in features such as wagering and city-building minigame keep walking / running interesting.
+By wagering small amounts of money users can stay accountable while competing with friends.

+Use Cases:

+A young adult may observe their friend move above them in the leaderboard and go on a extra walk to overtake them.

+A young adult may choose to walk to a class rather than take the car / bus.

+A young adult may choose to walk to the supermarket rather than take the car / bus.

+To complete your required number of steps a young adult may go on an extra walk and get a coffee rather than sit in their room and watch tv.

+If a young adult was working in the city, they may choose to walk to a meeting rather than use public transportation to achieve their step goals.

+## Casual Fitness Enthusiasts (35-50)

+Lifestyle and Motivation: This category of user will typically have a fitness routine but may still desire an extension to it or a fresh way to incorporate fitness at all times.
+When balancing family life with fitness and work, they may look for tools that provide variety in achieving fitness goals.

+Why They Need CITY WALK: The step counter integrates well with everyday activities outside of their usual routine and acts as an extension that can stimulate the fitness mind further.

+Use Cases:

+A casual enthusiast may choose to monitor their steps throughout daily life for instance shopping to meet step goals.

+A casual enthusiast may compete with work colleagues and family members to maintain health and fitness throughout a less active period of their lives.

+A casual enthusiast may involve family on a casual walk to boost their step count and unlock more building within the gamification feature.

+## Users Lacking Traditional Motivation

+Lifestyle and Motivation: These individuals may have tried numerous other fitness apps and not found them effective and lost interest due to a lack of tangible excitement and progress.
+They may want an interactive environment to keep them hooked.

+Why They Need CITY WALK: By blending real world achievements with fun game mechanics CITY WALK offers a structure for activity that other platforms don’t offer.

+Use Cases:

+A person who is usually relatively inactive may choose to attempt a smaller challenge to begin their fitness journey.
+As they achieve their goals they can slowly increase their aims and expectations of themselves.

+The challenge of motivation can be addressed through wagering money, these small sums can kickstart their journey into a more active lifestyle that could potentially become habit.

+A user who usually lacks the solo motivation to exercise may wish to compete against friends to enhance their motivation to exercise as a collective.

+A person who is usually inactive may be inspired to continue their fitness journey by observing their progress in the gamified world.
+This is where CITY WALK provides a service over and above other applications as the gamification can maintain user engagement over a longer period of time.

+## Relevance and Appeal

+CITY WALK’s dynamic blend of activity tracking, optional money wagers, and city-building resonates with users who appreciate a balance of fun, accountability, and tangible rewards.
+Whether someone seeks casual, everyday encouragement or thrives on peer-to-peer competition, the app’s flexible structure caters to a broad spectrum of potential customers.

+In the future, there is scope to expand toward older adults, corporate wellness programs, and even tourism-based gamification (e.g., unlocking local landmarks in the app).
+Initially, however, the focus remains on these core user segments who are most likely to appreciate the casual-competitive dynamic the app provides.

+## Long-Term Potential and Future Expansion

+Initially targeting these core demographics establishes a robust user base that benefits directly from CITY WALK’s innovative approach to fitness motivation.
+However, the app’s design inherently supports future expansion to broader user groups, such as older adults seeking accessible fitness options tailored to varying mobility levels.
+Corporate wellness programs present another avenue for growth, with CITY WALK providing organizations an engaging platform for promoting employee health through friendly departmental competitions and collective challenges.

+Tourism-based gamification offers substantial potential, transforming city exploration into a dynamic fitness experience by integrating local landmarks and cultural highlights within the app.
+Users could unlock special rewards or content upon physically visiting iconic sites, thereby enriching both their fitness routines and their tourist experience.
+Such expansions could significantly broaden CITY WALK’s appeal, ensuring sustained growth and enhanced user engagement over time.

+In conclusion, CITY WALK effectively addresses diverse fitness needs through its carefully designed features, appealing directly to its identified user groups while retaining flexibility for future growth.
+Its blend of accountability, social engagement, and gamified incentives positions it uniquely within the eServices Fitness market, poised to attract and retain a wide-ranging and loyal user base.

 ## Our Value Proposition

 CITY WALK is a gamified fitness app that turns daily walking into a fun, rewarding, and socially connected experience.
 At its core, it transforms each step into a meaningful action, by converting physical activity into a virtual currency that users spend to build and personalise a digital city.
 This blend of movement and game mechanics helps users stay motivated, accountable, and consistent in their fitness routines.